GTBitsOfGood/boggers/README.md

      - Leave the port at default 27017
 - Copy the contents of `example.env.local` into a new file `.env.local` to establish environment variable for the MongoDB connection.
 - Remember to never commit shared environment variables to your version control.

+## Deployment

+For more information about Deployment and Vercel, <a href="https://www.notion.so/gtbitsofgood/General-Deployment-Pointers-Vercel-763e769ef0074ff8b12c85c3d4809ba9">check out this guide.</a>